-The following individuals are eligible for the Military OneSource Tax Services:
+The following individuals are eligible for Military OneSource tax services:

 - National Guard and members of the Reserve Component (regardless of activation status)

 - Members of the Coast Guard Reserve activated as part of the Department of the Navy under Title 10 authority

 - Spouses and children of the eligible service members and those who are authorized in the Defense Enrollment Eligibility Reporting System

 - A family member who is taking care of the affairs of an eligible service member when the service member is deployed

 - A severely injured service member of one of the services noted above, or a designated family member of a severely injured service member who is incapable of handling his or her own affairs, medically retired individuals are eligible until 180 days past their end of tour of service, retirement date or discharge date

 The personal financial readiness of service members and their families is a top priority of the Department of Defense.
 The DoD provides a wide range of tools and services to help service members and their families reduce debt, achieve savings goals and attain financial flexibility.

-- VITA program -The VITA Program provides no-cost tax advice and preparation, return filing and other tax assistance to military members and their families.
+- Volunteer Income Tax Assistance program — The VITA program provides no-cost tax advice and preparation, return filing and other tax assistance to military members and their families.
 To find a VITA site near you, use the Armed Forces Legal Assistance Legal Services locator.

 - IRS — The IRS website is full of helpful resources, forms and tips to make tax time easier for you.

 Military families prosper when they can manage their finances well and save money for the future.
 Begin this year with a stress-free tax season and get on track to financial readiness and long-term financial well-being.
 Call 800-342-9647 or visit Military OneSource to get started.